megacamelus/camel-upstream-info/camel-documentation/camel-openshift-build-configs.md

         toF("openshift-build-configs:///?kubernetesClient=#kubernetesClient&operation=listBuildConfigsByLabels").
         to("mock:result");

-This operation returns a List of Build configs from your cluster, using a label selector (with key1 and key2, with value value1 and value2)
+This operation returns a list of build configs from your cluster using a label selector (with key1 and key2, with value value1 and value2)

 ## Component Configurations